Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 2. Bills 47, Oilers 41 (OT) in Week 3, 1989

 Outside of this one taking place early in the 1989 season, it had just about everything you could hope for from a classic.
-This was a matchup of two future Hall of Famers at quarterback, with Jim Kelly and Warren Moon in their respective primes.
+This was a matchup of two future Hall of Famers at quarterback, with Jim Kelly and Warren Moon in their primes.
 The two teams had a history, as the Bills had beaten the Oilers during the 1988 playoffs.
 Their most famous playoff game would come three years after this, when Frank Reich launched The Comeback in a 41-38 victory during the 1992 postseason.

 Back in 1989, though, we saw two explosive offenses trade body blows in the Astrodome.
 Both Moon and Kelly topped 330 passing yards.
 To put things in context, this was just one of six games during the entire 1989 season in which both quarterbacks topped 300 passing yards in the same contest.
 Kelly chipped in five touchdown passes, and while Moon actually threw more interceptions (two) than touchdown passes (one), he was responsible for one of Houston's three rushing scores.
 The Bills returned a blocked field goal for one touchdown, while the Oilers responded by taking a blocked punt to the house.